 According to a Havas and Paris Retail Week study, 89% of experts believe that customers put faster delivery as their top priority.

-Furthermore, 82% estimate that consumers expect greater flexibility for their online purchases (try before you buy, free delivery, easier returns, etc.).
+Furthermore, 82% estimate that consumers expect greater flexibility for online purchases (try before you buy, free delivery, easier returns, etc.).

 So, how can businesses build a robust supply chain capable of adapting to a constantly evolving market and fluctuating demand while staying profitable?